DragonMinded/netboot/naomi/README.md

 ### names property

-A list of names indexed by region.
+A dictionary of names indexed by region.
 Given the current system region, the names that show up here will also be the names that show up in the test menu for a given game.
-Note that there are the following constants that can be used to index into the names
+Note that there are the following constants that can be used to index into the names list: `NaomiRomRegionEnum.REGION_JAPAN`, `NaomiRomRegionEnum.REGION_USA`, `NaomiRomRegionEnum.REGION_EXPORT`, `NaomiRomRegionEnum.REGION_KOREA`, and finally `NaomiRomRegionEnum.REGION_AUSTRALIA`.
-list: `NaomiRom.REGION_JAPAN`, `NaomiRom.REGION_USA`, `NaomiRom.REGION_EXPORT`,
-`NaomiRom.REGION_KOREA`, `NaomiRom.REGION_AUSTRALIA`.
 Note that the last region, Australia, exists in many ROM files but is not accessible as there is no Australia BIOS for the Naomi platform.
-When read, grabs a list of names of the ROM given the region.
-When written, updates the list of names by region using the list provided.
+When read, grabs a dictionary of names of the ROM given the region.
+When written, updates the ROM names by region using the dictionary provided.

 ### sequencetexts property